cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 > **Note:** This commit is only required when the Kena or CIMUtil versions have
 > actually changed since the previous release.
 If both versions are unchanged,
 > `install-jars.bat` reinstalls identical JARs producing identical checksums,
-> resulting in no git diff — and no PR is needed.
+> resulting in no git diff, and no PR is needed.

-When changes are present, open a Pull Request containing only the `lib-repo/` changes, obtain review approval, and merge to master. **The tag must not be created until this PR is merged** — the tag must capture the exact `lib-repo/` state that produced the release, so that any developer cloning at the tag can immediately run `mvn clean package` without needing to re-run `install-jars.bat`.
+When changes are present, open a Pull Request containing only the `lib-repo/` changes, obtain review approval, and merge to master. **The tag must not be created until this PR is merged**: the tag must capture the exact `lib-repo/` state that produced the release, so that any developer cloning at the tag can immediately run `mvn clean package` without needing to re-run `install-jars.bat`.